gutenye/email-notification/README.md

 # 💌 Guten Email Notification 💌

-**Zero configuration, nfty like email notification service.** Supports various apps like Jellyfin, Komodo etc
+**Zero configuration, ntfy-like email notification service.** Supports popular apps out of the box, including: Jellyfin, Komodo, and more.

 **Perfect for:** Self-hosted apps, NAS systems, monitoring tools, CI/CD pipelines, and any service that needs reliable email notifications.